mpyne-navy/dsb-report/dsb-report.md

 impedes the process of design within one mind, it severely hinders communication among minds.

-Past Breakthroughs Solved Accidental Difficulties {#past-breakthroughs-solved-accidental-difficulties .unnumbered}
+Past Breakthroughs Solved Accidental Difficulties
 -------------------------------------------------

 If we examine the three steps in software technology that have been most